Solitary Man (song): T. G. Sheppard version

 In 1976, T. G. Sheppard released a cover version for Hitsville Records, a country-focused sub-label of Motown Records.
-It went to #14 on the U.S. country music chart (Hot Country Songs) and #100 on the Hot 100.
+It went to No. 14 on the U.S. country music chart (Hot Country Songs) and No. 100 on the Hot 100.
 The song charted best on the Canadian country chart, at No. 11.
 It was also a hit on the Easy Listening charts of both nations.

 Gianni Morandi version

-In 1966, famous Italian singer Gianni Morandi recorded a cover version titled "Se perdo anche te" ("If I also lose you").
-The author of the Italian lyrics was Franco Migliacci, who was Morandi's producer at that time and who, eight years before, had written the lyrics to Domenico Modugno's international hit "Nel blu, dipinto di blu (Volare)."

-This song was arranged by Ennio Morricone, who at that time conducted many tunes published by the Italian branch of the RCA Victor Records label, and was the B-Side of "C'era un ragazzo che come me amava i Beatles e i Rolling Stones," or "There was a boy who, like me, loved the Beatles and the Rolling Stones," a song against the Vietnam War.
+Italian singer Gianni Morandi recorded a cover version titled "Se perdo anche te" ("If I Also Lose You").
+The author of the Italian lyrics was Franco Migliacci, who was Morandi's producer at that time.
+"Se perdo anche te" spent ten weeks on the Italian pop chart in 1967, peaking at No. 1 for one week.
+The song was arranged by Ennio Morricone, who at that time conducted many tunes published by the Italian branch of the RCA Victor Records label.

-The Sidewinders version

-The Tucson, Arizona alternative rock band The Sidewinders added a version of the song as the fifth track on their 1989 hit album Witchdoctor.

 Chris Isaak version

-Chris Isaak covered "Solitary Man" as the last selection of his 1993 album San Francisco Days.
+Chris Isaak included "Solitary Man" as the only cover song on his 1993 album San Francisco Days.
 The music video for Isaak's version of the song was directed by Larry Clark.
+Isaak said that he chose the song because his mother was a fan of Diamond, and he liked the song's lyrics, especially the clever rhymes.
+Isaak noted that Diamond's version has a horn section playing in a manner reminiscent of the 1968 television series Hawaii Five-O.

 Johnny Cash version

-Johnny Cash used "Solitary Man" for the title track of his 3rd album under the American Recordings label, American III: Solitary Man, in 2000 featuring guest back vocals of Tom Petty.
+Johnny Cash used "Solitary Man" for the title track of his third album under the American Recordings label, American III: Solitary Man, in 2000, featuring guest backing vocals by Tom Petty.
 The recording received a Grammy Award for Best Male Country Vocal Performance.
-His recording of the song was used in the penultimate episode of Stargate Atlantis, "Vegas," and in the 17th episode of the fifth season of Criminal Minds.
-In Stargate Atlantis, the song was used twice during the same episode: the first time had the character, Detective John Shepard listening to it on the radio as he drove with a montage going, and the second was shortly before the credits, when Shepard apparently died.
-This recording was also used for the opening credits of the 2010 film Solitary Man, which starred Michael Douglas.